BIBO Study

 basale invloeden op de baby ontwikkeling

-The BIBO study is an ongoing, prospective longitudinal project designed to understand how the development of behavioral and physiological regulation, as well as physical health, are influenced by early (prenatal) environmental factors.
+The BIBO study is an ongoing, prospective longitudinal project designed to understand how the development of behavioral and physiological regulation, as well as physical health, are influenced by early (prenatal) environmental factors and individual characteristics.
 BIBO stands for the Dutch ‘Basale Invloeden op de Baby Ontwikkeling’, which translates as ‘Basal Influences on the Baby’s Development’.
-The study began in 2006 with 193 pregnant women from Nijmegen and surrounding areas, in The Netherlands.

-The following people from our lab are working in this study: Yvonne Willemsen, Yangwenshan Ou, Henrik Eckermann, Nicole Rheinheimer, Stefania Vacaru, Roseriet Beijers, Carolina de Weerth
+The following people from our lab are working in this study: Nicole Rheinheimer, Nina Bruinhof, Stefania Vacaru, Roseriet Beijers, Carolina de Weerth.